vibertthio/awesome-machine-learning-art/readme.md

 - [Neural Beatbox](https://twitter.com/naotokui_en/status/1026467328592994305) - 🎤 RNN-based rhythm geration + audio classification = fun!
 - [AI DJ](http://aidj.qosmo.jp/) - 💽 A live performance featuring an Artificial Intelligence (AI) DJ playing alongside a human DJ.
 It won “Honorary Mentions” Award at Prix Ars Electronica 2018.

+### Interactive

+- [The Wekinator](http://www.wekinator.org/) - It allows anyone to use machine learning to build new musical instruments, gestural game controllers, computer vision or computer listening systems, and more.
+It's free and open source.

 ### Misc

 - [Machine Learning for Creativity and Design, NeurIPS 2018 Workshop](https://nips2018creativity.github.io/) - 👨‍👩‍👧‍👦 It features 35 papers about mahcine learning art, incluing a wide range of different disciplines.
+- [Runway](https://runwayapp.ai/) - It is a toolkit that adds artificial intelligence capabilities to design and creative platforms.

 ## Articles and Talks